 A Guest Post by Anna Timbrook from Expert World Travel

 Every year, more and more people flock to Switzerland to get a taste of their own unique Swiss experience.
-And in the very center of this alpine wonderland is Lucerne, an absolute must-see city.
+And in the very centre of this alpine wonderland is Lucerne, an absolute must-see city.

 Lucerne is a bustling city welcoming over 5 million visitors every year with a record of 1 million overnight stays.
 So, once you have finished this post and are motivated to come visit, don’t hesitate to book ahead.

 This German-speaking part of the country is also an excellent base for day trips.
-Which, thanks to the super-efficient transportation system of Switzerland means you can explore the city to your heart’s content and head off to one or two other locations with absolute ease.
+This, thanks to the super-efficient transportation system of Switzerland means you can explore the city to your heart’s content and head off to one or two other locations with absolute ease.

 Whether you’re dropping by for a day or spending days on end, here are the many reasons why you can’t miss a trip to Lucerne.